xsdk-project/MathPackagesTraining2023/_lessons/krylov_amg_hypre/lesson.md

 ```
 {% include qanda question='What speedup do we observe now?' answer='We now observe a speedup of about 14, which is much higher than the speedup 4 we got for the Laplace problem with a 7-point stencil.' %}

+Where is the cross-over point for this problem?
+Hint: Try -gn 25 25 25.
+Note that it is much lower than for the Laplace problem.

 ### Additional Exercises

 We will now consider a two-dimensional problem with a rotated anisotropy on a rectangular domain.